 Community

-Bell Ringing, Flower Arranging, Foodbank, Lunch Club, Open the Book
+Bell Ringing, Cafe, Flower Arranging, Foodbank, Lunch Club, Open the Book

 Support for both our church members and the community around our church.